 Apply for your place in the programme

-Accepted?
+Accepted into a full degree programme?
 Pay your tuition fee to get enrolled

 - Apply for a visa (if necessary)